 In the statistical software, I enter the probability and specify 5 events.

 In the plot, each bar represents the probability of rolling precisely five 6s in the specified number of rolls.
 For example, the maximum likelihood (0.04) of rolling exactly five 6s occurs at 24 rolls, which is the peak of the histogram.
 Additionally, the shaded area indicates that the cumulative probability of obtaining five 6s in the first 27 rolls is nearly 0.5.

-Use the hypergeometric distribution when you are drawing from a small population without replacement, and you want to calculate probabilities that an event occurs a certain number of times in a set amount of trials.
+Use the hypergeometric probability distribution when you are drawing from a small population without replacement, and you want to calculate probabilities that an event occurs a certain number of times in a set number of trials.
 Like the binomial distribution, the hypergeometric distribution calculates the probability of X events given N trials.
 However, unlike the binomial distribution, it does not assume that the likelihood of an event’s occurrence is constant.
 In fact, the hypergeometric distribution assumes that the probability changes because you are drawing from a small population without replacement.